-Many control algorithms can be implemented with the MCP8025/6 in conjunction with a microcontroller.
-The following discussion provides a starting point for implementing the MCP8025 or MCP8026 in a sensorless control application of a 3-phase motor.
-The motor is driven by energizing two windings at a time sequencing the windings and in six-step-per-electrical-revolution method.
-This method leaves one winding unenergized at all times and the voltage (Back EMF or BEMF) on that unenergized winding can be monitored to determine the rotor position.
+Many control algorithms can be implemented with the MCP8025A/6 in conjunction with a microcontroller.
+The following discussion provides a starting point for implementing the MCP8025A or MCP8026 in a sensorless control application of a 3-phase motor.
+The motor is driven by energizing two windings at a time and sequencing the windings in a 'six-step per electrical revolution' method.
+This method leaves one winding unenergized at all times and the voltage (back EMF or BEMF) on that unenergized winding can be monitored to determine the rotor position.

-4.3.3.2 Start-Up Sequence
+4.3.3.2 Start-up Sequence